What You Need to Acquire an Asphalt Paver

-- Determine whether a tracked or wheeled paver tractor is necessary
+- Determine whether a tracked asphalt paver or wheeled asphalt paver is necessary or preferred.

 - Determine whether an 8-foot or 10-foot basic width tractor is necessary or preferred.